 Financial support is available to undergraduates from the UK or the EU to assist them with the costs of tuition fees and living costs whilst at the College.
 In addition to the student loans provided by the Student Loans Company that are available to undergraduates from within the EU, other financial support from the University and the College is available to undergraduates who are from households where income is below a certain level.
+A range of Financial support is also available to Graduate students.

-- Fee waivers are provided to UK and EU undergraduates whose household income is assessed to be less than £25,000 a year.
-In 2015/16, fee waivers for Hertford undergraduates totaled £36k. - Oxford Bursaries are available to UK undergraduates from households assessed as having a sufficiently low income.
-In the 2015/16 academic year, 96 of the College's undergraduates received an Oxford Opportunity Bursary funded jointly by the University and the College. - In 2011/12 the College introduced a Hertford Undergraduate Bursary of £1,000, payable to most undergraduates eligible for an Oxford Opportunity Bursary.
+- Oxford Bursaries are available to UK undergraduates from households assessed as having a sufficiently low income.
+In the 2016/17 academic year, 90 of the College's undergraduates received an Oxford Opportunity Bursary funded jointly by the University and the College. - In 2011/12 the College introduced a Hertford Undergraduate Bursary of £1,000, payable to most undergraduates eligible for an Oxford Opportunity Bursary.
 This bursary was extended to EU students in 2012/13.
-In 2015/16, 94 Hertford students were eligible for the Hertford Undergraduate Bursary and £93k was awarded, funded by donations. - The College has a Student Support Fund which makes grants to both undergraduate and graduate students who experience unexpected financial hardship.
-In 2015/16 the College distributed £27k to support students in this way. - The College supports the cost of accommodation in Oxford for undergraduates studying for their course during the vacation.
-The total cost of the Academic Vacation Grant in 2015/16 was £62k.
+In 2016/17, 91 Hertford students were awarded the Hertford Undergraduate Bursary. - The College has a Student Support Fund which makes grants to both undergraduate and graduate students who experience unexpected financial hardship.
+In 2016/17 the College distributed £20k to support students in this way.

-Graduate funding is available for some studies and for the most able there are a limited number of scholarship funds available for which graduates may apply, which are administered by the University, the College or other sources.
+- The College supports the cost of accommodation in Oxford for undergraduates studying for their course where necessary or beneficial during the vacation. - Graduate funding is available for some studies and for the most able there are a limited number of scholarship funds available for which graduates may apply, which are administered by the University, the College or other sources.
 The College awards Senior Scholarships each year which are open to any student reading for a higher degree in Oxford.
-In 2015/16 Senior Scholarships totalled £132k.
-In addition, there were other awards totalling £63k.
-Academic prizes totalling £22k were awarded to undergraduates and graduates at the College.
+In 2016/17 Senior Scholarships totalled £146k.
+In addition, there were other awards totalling £91k.
+Academic prizes totalling £28k were awarded to undergraduates and graduates at the College.
 Prizes are awarded on the basis of academic excellence and they serve to encourage academic endeavour at the College.
-The College also advances education for its graduates and undergraduates by providing travel and academic grants totalling £22k to meet costs involved in undertaking research and presenting papers at conferences.
+The College also advances education for its graduates and undergraduates by providing travel and academic grants totalling £18k to meet costs involved in undertaking research and presenting papers at conferences.